 Cloning in Lightroom can be a little tricky and you may not get perfect results the first time you try it.
 However, if you follow these 6 cloning tips and with a little practice, you will soon be getting fantastic results!

 To start, locate the clone/heal tool in Develop Module, under the Histogram tab.
 Just click on the spot removal tool (highlighted below) and then select the clone option.

 Lightroom will automatically choose the spot to use to replace the area you are trying to remove.
-However, many time this spot will not be the best option.
+However, many times this spot will not be the best option.
 You can move the spot by clicking and dragging it to a new and better location.

-Feather refers to the hardness or softness of the edges of your cloning or healing tool.
-By default, it is probably set to a really soft edge brush.
-In order to do a big cloning job, you are sometimes going to want a hard edge brush (feather set to 0), a soft edge brush (feather set to 100), or somewhere in between.
+By default, feather is most likely set to a really soft edge brush, so depending on what you are trying to fix, you will probably need to adjust the feather to a hard edge brush (feather set to 0), a soft edge brush (feather set to 100), or somewhere in between.

 Once you are finished using the Spot Removal Tool, especially if it was a large cloning job, use the Skin Smooth brush from the Perfect Portrait Brushes to help blur the edges and reduce the clarity of the area you are cloning.

 If you are more of a visual learner, we have put together some great Lightroom cloning videos you can watch below:

 Do you have any questions or comments about Cloning in Lightroom?
 Just leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!